Icinga/icinga2/doc/03-monitoring-basics.md

 #### Environment Variables <a id="command-environment-variables"></a>

-The `env` command object attribute specifies a list of environment variables with values calculated from either runtime macros or custom attributes which should be exported as environment variables prior to executing the command.
+The `env` command object attribute specifies a list of environment variables with values calculated from custom attributes which should be exported as environment variables prior to executing the command.

 This is useful for example for hiding sensitive information on the command line output when passing credentials to database checks:

 ```
-object CheckCommand "mysql-health" {
+object CheckCommand "mysql" {
-  command = [
-    PluginDir + "/check_mysql"
+  command = [ PluginDir + "/check_mysql" ]
-  ]

   arguments = {
     "-H" = "$mysql_address$"